 What is a tendering process?

-The tender process is structured to be fair and transparent, comprising expressions of interest from bidders and a stringent selection process.
+The tendering process is how the public sector and other organisations procure goods and services.
+It is structured to be fair and transparent, comprising expressions of interest from bidders and a stringent selection process as part of the procurement.

-Prospective suppliers often come to us asking ‘what is the tender process?’
+Prospective bidders often come to us asking ‘what is the tendering process?’ and what it involves.
 Typically, the process is as follows:

-• Contract notice: the contract or framework agreement is advertised by the buyer, containing top-level information and relevant dates for the submission.
+- Contract notice: the contract or framework agreement is advertised by the buyer, containing top-level information about the contract and relevant dates for the submission.
+This is advertised publicly, and all contracts over£12,000 are advertised.

-• Open or restricted procedure: if the tender process is being run under the ‘open’ procedure, the selection questionnaire (SQ) or pre-qualification questionnaire (PQQ) are completed alongside the invitation to tender (ITT) for a single shared deadline.
-Under the ‘restricted’ procedure, the SQ or PQQ are completed first, and only those bidders who are successful at stage one are invited to tender Importantly, following the enactment of the Procurement Act 2023, restricted procedure tenders have been replaced by the new competitive flexible procedure, but the open procedure is unaffected.
+- Open or restricted procedure: if the tendering process is being run under the ‘open’ procedure, the selection questionnaire (SQ) or pre-qualification questionnaire (PQQ) are completed alongside the invitation to tender (ITT) for a single shared deadline.
+Under the ‘restricted’ procedure, the SQ or PQQ are completed first, and only those bidders who are successful at stage one are invited to tender.
+Importantly, following the enactment of the Procurement Act 2023, restricted procedure tenders have been replaced by the new ‘competitive flexible’ procedure, but the open procedure is unaffected.

-• Completing the bid: all documents required for submission are completed and returned.
+- Complete the bid: all documents required for submission are completed and returned by the bidder.
 This usually consists of ‘sign and return’ documents such as the form of tender, alongside the pricing and quality elements of the submission.
-Typically, responding to the quality questions is the most time-intensive and specialist element of the submission.
+Typically, responding to the written, quality questions is the most time-intensive and specialist element of the submission.
+This can include 6,000 – 10,000 words of narrative on average.

-• Contract award: bidders are notified of a successful or unsuccessful outcome, and are provided feedback from the evaluation stage.
+- Contract award: bidders are notified of a successful or unsuccessful outcome and are provided feedback from the evaluation stage.
 The ‘standstill’ period commences, which is typically 10 working days – during this time, potential suppliers can issue challenges to the outcome.
+The result is then published.

 What does the tender process involve?

-This is your opportunity to stand out against your competitors and showcase why you are the right organisation to deliver the contract.
+This is your opportunity to stand out against your competitors in the procurement and showcase why you are the right organisation to deliver the contract.
 The buyer will then shortlist the most suitable bidders, before finally selecting a winning tender.

-Specifically, bid documents required are not evaluated solely on the lowest price; you will also be evaluated on a narrative-based quality section of the invitation to tender document to demonstrate your proposed methodology for contract delivery.
+Bid documents are not evaluated solely on the lowest price; you will also be evaluated on a narrative-based quality section of the invitation to tender document to demonstrate your proposed methodology for contract delivery.
 Contract opportunities often involve competitive bidding, where the goal is not just to offer the lowest price but demonstrate how works or services will be delivered to a high quality.

 For guidance on structuring your narrative responses in a tender and exactly what to include, see information on how to write a tender.